GW band structure of monolayer MoS2 using the SternheimerGW method and effect of dielectric environment: Results and Discussion

-Our calculated reduced electron-hole {effective masse, $\mr = \me \mh / (\me + \mh)$}, for the free-standing monolayer and for h-BN or SiO${_2}$ screening, are 0.20~$m_0$, 0.22~$m_0$, and 0.23~$m_0$, respectively.
-These values should be compared with the measured exciton's reduced mass $\mr = 0.27~m_0$, as obtained from magneto-optical spectroscopy experiments.\cite{Goryca2019} The slight difference may be due to the fact that, in the experiment, the MoS$_2$ monolayer is encapsulated between slabs of h-BN, therefore the screening is enhanced as compared to out calculations.
+Our calculated reduced electron-hole {effective masses, $\mr = \me \mh / (\me + \mh)$}, for the unscreened monolayer and for h-BN and SiO${_2}$ screening, are 0.20~$m_0$, 0.22~$m_0$, and 0.23~$m_0$, respectively.
+These values should be compared with the measured exciton's reduced mass $\mr = 0.27~m_0$, as obtained from magneto-optical spectroscopy experiments.\cite{Goryca2019} The slight difference may be due to the fact that, in the experiment, the MoS$_2$ monolayer is encapsulated between slabs of h-BN, therefore the screening is enhanced compared to our calculations.